suvnshr/developer-search/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+## Changing the code

++ Before making any changes to the code, you need to [set up this project in your system](https://github.com/suvansh-rana/developer-search/wiki/Project-Setup).

++ To more deeply understand the code structure of the project, go [here](https://github.com/suvansh-rana/developer-search/wiki/About-the-Tech-Stack).

+---

 # Code of Conduct